"Beautiful B&B with great attention to detail"

 "Excellent service, lovely room, something that will be found in Glendon Guest House"

 "A perfect stay at any time of year"

 Matlock is the county town of Derbyshire.
 It is small enough to be welcoming but large enough to offer a variety of shops, restaurants and bars.
 It also has a wonderful park, Hall Leys, which is in the centre of the town and gives a sense of space, openness and nature.
 Glendon is located on one side of the park, close to the River Derwent.
 It is a great base to explore the attractions of Derbyshire and Peak District and has great transport links with the train station and buses serving much of the county.
 Matlock provides the perfect gateway for Cycling in the Peak District and the surrounding countryside with a varied rural history.

 Antique Shops in Matlock

-Dale Road , Matlock is a short walk form Glendon.
+Dale Road, Matlock is a short walk from Glendon.
 It has a variety of antique and vintage shops, including Matlock Antiques and Collectables.
-If you enjoy exploring and looking for your next find, this is road for you.
+If you enjoy exploring and looking for your next find, this is the road for you.

 Independent Shops in Matlock

 Matlock has a range of independent shops.
 From wonderful furniture choices at Indigo to The French Wine People and Bow Boutique offering a range of home goods, including some delightful furniture items.
 And when strolling around Matlock be sure to look out for Robert Young florists who always have such delightful window displays.

 There is also a good range of well-known shops in Matlock.
 This includes Marks and Spencer food, a Co-op convenience store, Boots the chemist, Superdrug and Wilkinsons.
 The town also has a Nationwide Building society, Lloyds Bank and Post office.